 As of August 2013, the Post 9/11 GI Bill covers up to $19,198.31 annually in costs for qualifying veterans and/or their transferees attending a private university or college.
 For veterans and/or their transferees that qualify for the Adult Degree Completion Program at Dominican, that means full-time (12 units or more) fall and spring enrollment is possible without exceeding the annual maximum.
 Adult Degree Completion students can also elect for part-time (6 units), year-round (fall, spring and summer) enrollment without exceeding Post 9/11 GI Bill education benefits.

 Post 9/11 GI Bill eligible veterans and/or transferees may also qualify for additional tuition assistance through the Yellow Ribbon program.
 Yellow Ribbon funds afford Adult Degree Completion students the opportunity to enroll full-time and attend year-round (fall, spring and summer).
 As a Yellow Ribbon participating institution, Dominican will cover up to 50% of remaining tuition (after GI Bill is deducted) with a 50% match from Veterans Administration (VA).
-Please note, the Yellow Ribbon Program is a first come, first served program.
-Requests for Yellow Ribbon benefits will be processed in the order they are received and are granted on a space available basis.

 To request Yellow Ribbon benefits, veterans and/or transferees must complete the following steps: